mastodon-ml/relay/docs/configuration.md

 #### Cache type

 Cache backend to use.
-Valid values are `database` or `redis`
+Valid values are `database` or `redis`.

 	cache_type: database

 #### Sqlite File Path

 Path to the sqlite database file.
-If the path is not absolute, it is relative to the config file. directory.
+If the path is not absolute, it is relative to the config file directory.

 	sqlite_path: relay.jsonld